WuZongWei6/Pixelization/README.md

 ## Description
 This is the official implementation of the SIGGRAPH Asia 2022 paper "Make Your Own Sprites: Aliasing-Aware and Cell-Controllable Pixelization".
+Paper can be found at [here](https://www.zhihu.com/question/567003369/answer/2797963707).

 ## Video Demo
 Please see our [video demo](https://youtu.be/ElpXLF8nY1c) on YouTube.